World Cup gambling in Kenya

-For the first time five African nations are competing in the FIFA World Cup, and it is anticipated that an incredible 86% of the continents' population in Sub-Sahara alone will be tuning into the matches, a new GeoPoll study says.
-Sports-mad Kenyans are no exception
+Five African nations are competing in the FIFA World Cup, and it is anticipated that an incredible 86% of the continents' population in Sub-Sahara alone will be tuning into the matches, a new GeoPoll study says.
+Sports-mad Kenyans are no exception.

 Kenya is home to world-class athletic champions, Safari Rally enthusiasts, and a rising international rugby sevens team.
 But football is the most popular spectator sport in the country; the English Premier League is followed religiously.